 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 When going to sleep everything around you matters – how bright or dim the room is, how you feel as you go to sleep, and even what you are smelling around you.
 Certain scents can determine how easy it is for you to go to sleep, and they can even determine how you feel in the morning.
 If you smell something that helps you go to sleep at night, then it is possible for you to wake up even more refreshed than ever.
 Here are 4 calming scents that can help ensure a good night’s rest.

 These flowers are described as being similar to the common daisy.
-The German and Roman variety of this apple smelling plant are commonly found in teas, dried sachets, and essential oils.
+The German and Roman variety of this apple smelling plant is commonly found in teas, dried sachets, and essential oils.
 Chamomile is well known for its ability to help the relaxation of one’s mind and body as well as ease tension.
 If it’s not enough that this wonderful flower is a sleep aid, it is actually recommended when someone wants to ease the emotional symptoms of PMS and menopause.
-You can either inhale the scent while drinking a cup of chamomile tea at least 30 minutes before bed time, or you can place a few drops of essential oil in a diffuser in your room in order to get the best effects of this relaxation inducing plant.
+You can either inhale the scent while drinking a cup of chamomile tea at least 30 minutes before bedtime, or you can place a few drops of essential oil in a diffuser in your room in order to get the best effects of this relaxation-inducing plant.

 These fragile flowers seem to be more famous for their aphrodisiac properties than anything else.
 However, just the scent has proven not only to reduce stress and anxiety but, as well, to have a sedative effect.
 It has even been used as a natural treatment for depression.
 Jasmine helps the body enter into a deeper sleep and, interestingly, even helps one stay alert throughout the next day.